CSFC 2025 Priority Bill List

 Summary:

-For ground ambulance services (ambulance services), the bill:
+For ground ambulance services (ambulance services), the act:

 • Allows a political subdivision or an ambulance service providing ambulance services on behalf of the political subdivision to submit to the division of insurance (division) the established rates for the ambulance services, if the rates meet specified conditions;